+Disperser

+In this paper, a disperser Turaxx was used to stir and break up the pellet-structure of the mycelium.
+On the one hand, when Turaxx rotates at high speed, it generates strong shear stress in the suspension to tear the pellet-structure of the mycelium.
+On the other hand, the rotation of Turaxx drives the mycelium particles to move at high speed.
+At this time, a large number of mycelium collides with each other and is ground or destroyed.
+Two sizes of dispersers were used.
+Turaxx IKA 0593400 has a blade with 18 mm diameter and IKA 1024200 has a blade with 8 mm diameter.
+The rotation speed is adjusted to 30000 rpm and an ice bath was set up duration the usage.

 Preparation of pure A. niger mycelium samples without mineralization.

 In this section the preparation of pure A. niger mycelium samples is described.
 First mycelium suspension with a certain mycelial concentration is prepared.
 The suspension is treated to different degrees using a disperser called Turaxx (0 min, 1 min, 25 min).
 The suspension is then subjected to different aging treatments, i.e., evaporated into a suspension with a fixed mycelium concentration, placed in a mold and dried (7.4 wt.% - 20 wt.%).
-Finally the dried samples are subjected to different degrees of heat treatment.
+Finally, the dried samples are subjected to different degrees of heat treatment.
 Specifically, the preparation of the mycelium suspension is described in Sections 3.2.1-3.2.3.
 The preparation of mycelium samples for nanoindentation and compression tests is described in Sections 3.2.4-3.2.4.
 The heat treatment is described in detail in Section 3.2.4.2.

 3.2.1.
 Calculation of A. niger mycelium weight percentage in suspension.